jyablonski/doqs/src/content/docs/services/rest_api.md

 ---
 title: REST API
 description: A reference page in my new Starlight docs site.
-lastUpdated: 2025-10-13
+lastUpdated: 2025-11-24
 ---

 The REST API is a Python Service used to publicly serve the enriched & transformed data over various endpoints.
-It also functions as a minimal web application that hosts Admin pages for managing various different features of the project.

 ---